iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 ## Discussion

-As usual, I'm happy to discuss this topic with you in LinkedIn comments.
+As usual, I'm happy to discuss these topics with you in LinkedIn comments.
 If you want to support this post to get more exposure, please use this link to react, comment, or repost.